allanfoppa/allanfoppa/README.md

 I'm:

 - Fullstack developer
-- Some knowledge in Data Science stuff
+- Some knowledge in Data Science

 ## SOCIAL